timescale/docs/use-timescale/migration/dual-write-and-backfill.md

 to as gsed).
 For the BSD implementation (the default on macOS), you need to add an extra argument to change the `-i` flag to `-i ''`.

-To check the sed version, you can use the command sed --version.
+To check the sed version, you can use the command `sed --version`.
 While the GNU version will explicitly identify itself as GNU, the BSD version of sed generally doesn't provide a straightforward --version flag and will simply output an "illegal option" error.
 </Highlight>